 Contributed by Shweta | Zest In A Tote

 Sadly, most people view Paros as just a stopover island.
 They see it as an easy place to crash for a couple of nights while waiting to catch a ferry somewhere else.
 However, Paros is much more than that and it embodies some of the elements that have made the Cycladic islands famous around the world.

 A major highlight of Paros is the postcard-worthy old town with its whitewashed buildings, dark blue doors, and window sills, and columned archways.

 While the old town is iconic, the real prize is Paros Park.
 There are dozens of fun things to do here from hiking through the natural rock formations to checking out the pristine Monastery of Ai Yiannis Detis.
-This park has over 7 km of walking trails that lead you past some of the islands most important historical landmarks.
+This park has over 7 km of walking trails that lead you past some of the island’s most important historical landmarks.
 During the summer there are endless activities for you and your family to enjoy in Paros Park.
-Over the years this park has turned into a meeting place for both locals and tourist.
+Over the years this park has turned into a meeting place for both locals and tourists.
 There are numerous festivals, concerts and free movie nights.

 Contributed by Stephen| Follow him on A Backpacker’s Tale